puzz00/bug-bounty/bug-bounty.md

 ## High-Level Overview of Web Technologies

 To succeed in bug bounty hunting, it’s essential to understand the core technologies that power web applications.
 Having a foundational knowledge of how web applications are built and function will help you identify potential vulnerabilities.
-This section covers key web technologies, including HTML, CSS, JavaScript, HTTP, and DNS.
+This section covers key web technologies, including HTML, CSS, JavaScript, HTTP, DNS and APIs.

 ### HTML (HyperText Markup Language)